 South County Fire is dedicated to protecting life, property and the environment for the nearly 250,000 residents of southwest Snohomish County.
-We serve unincorporated areas and the partner cities of Brier, Edmonds, Lynnwood and Mountlake Terrace.
+We serve unincorporated areas and the cities of Brier, Edmonds, Lynnwood and Mountlake Terrace.

 We provide full-time staffing at 14 fire stations strategically located to provide prompt emergency response across the 50-square-mile area of southwest Snohomish County.
 All firefighters are certified as either emergency medical technicians or paramedics.
-About 80% of the 911 calls we receive are medical emergencies.
+Most of the 911 calls we receive are medical emergencies.

 Prevention and educationIn addition to standing ready to respond to a wide range of emergency situations, we’re also here to help you prevent those emergencies from happening in the first place.
 Your firefighters work with full-time staff to provide fire and injury prevention services, public education and innovative services such as our community paramedic program.